 This soup tastes great with little seasoning.
 It is one of my favorite soups because I love cannellini beans and when the ham bone is stewed in homemade chicken or turkey stock, the marriage of flavors is incredible.
 My husband also loves this soup.
 IT IS REALLY TASTY!

 When I cook a whole turkey, I’ll save the carcass (yes, I know the word carcass sounds gross) and boil it to until it renders turkey stock and then I’ll freeze the stock to use for soups or in recipes that call for chicken stock.
 For example, I’ve used homemade turkey stock to make One Pot Jambalaya with Shrimp and Andouille Sausage and One Pot Corn and Crab Chowder.

-First, I stew the ham bone in chicken or turkey stock, preferably homemade, for about an hour.
-The ham bone really flavors the turkey or chicken stock, so this is an important step to achieve the great broth flavor of this soup.
+First, using a stock pot, I stew the ham bone in chicken or turkey stock, preferably homemade, for about an hour.
+The ham bone really flavors the turkey or chicken stock.
+Therefore, it is an important step to achieve the great broth flavor of this soup.
 Meanwhile, I cut the celery, onions and carrots.
 When the ham bone is ready to come out, I add one tablespoon of extra virgin olive oil with a little dried Thyme, garlic powder and the vegetables to the broth.

 When the ham bone is ready to come out, I remove it and add the veggies and cook a while.
 Then, I add the Cannellini beans (white kidney beans a.k.a.
 Great Northern Beans) and chopped ham.
 That’s it!
 It is basically ham and bean soup with potatoes.
 You can substitute any beans you like.
 If you like pinto, navy or red kidney beans, use those instead.

-I usually make this One Pot Ham, Potato and Bean Soup after I’ve baked a ham so I can use the ham bone, which you can freeze by the way, to make the soup.
-I’ve also boiled the ham and saved the ham stock to make this soup and the just added chicken bouillon cubes to it.
+I usually make this One Pot Ham, Potato and Bean Soup after I’ve baked a ham so I can use the ham bone.
+Or, freeze the ham bone for later use.
+I’ve also boiled the ham bone, froze the ham stock and added chicken bouillon cubes to it to make this soup.